ADMIN-INTELLIGENCE-GmbH/CheckMK/notifcations/README.md

 # Installation

-Just copy the script to the following folder on your Checkmk server installation:
+Just copy the script to the following folder on your Checkmk server installation and set the executable flag:

 ~~~
 /opt/omd/sites/[sitename]/share/check_mk/notifications